 Creamy Sausage Asparagus Pasta

-12 oz spaghetti, cooked (you can add more or less depending on how saucy you want the dish to be)
+- 12 oz. spaghetti you can add more or less depending on how saucy you want the dish to be

 - Next, start steaming the asparagus.
-Start by putting 1/3 cup of water into a sauce pan and heating it to high.
+Start by putting 1/3 cup of water into a saucepan and heat it over high heat.
 Once the pan gets hot, reduce the heat to medium.
-Throw in the chopped asparagus, cover with a lid, and steam for 10 minutes or until fork tender.
+Throw in the chopped asparagus, cover with a lid, and steam for 3-5 minutes or until fork tender.
 You can also use a rice cooker or a vegetable steaming basket to cook the asparagus.

 - Next, cook the ground sausage by heating the pot you will eventually make the pasta in on high.
 Put in the whole pound of sausage and break it up with a spatula as it begins to cook and brown.
 No need to add oil to this step.
 The fat in the sausage will prevent the meat from sticking to the pan and burning.